HP Inc. UK LTD funded PhD Scholarship Bursary at the Bristol Robotics Laboratory (BRL) in

 Download and complete the Graduate School studentship application form and send it directly to the UWE Bristol Graduate School.
 Please ensure you include the title of the research project you propose to undertake, and detail why you are interested in undertaking this PhD project and what relevant knowledge, experience and qualifications you would bring to the research.
 Please see the Graduate School studentship application guidance notes for further information about how to complete the application form.

-If you have not heard from us by 28 February 2018, we thank you for your application, but on this occasion you have not been successful.
+Interviews will take place early in the week beginning 16 April 2018 If you have not heard from us by 20 April 2018, we thank you for your application, but on this occasion you have not been successful.